-Celebrating Havana renovates Cuba’s oldest Jewish cemetery
+Cuba restores oldest Jewish cemetery as Havana is spruced up

 HAVANA (AP) — Some marble grave covers are broken and tombstones lie on the ground, covered in moss.
-At some graves, vegetation pokes through the cement cracks.
+At some plots, vegetation pokes through the cement cracks.

-But slowly, the oldest Jewish cemetery in Cuba is beginning to be rehabilitated, along with the memory of many of the island’s early Jewish forebears
+But slowly, the oldest Jewish cemetery in Cuba is beginning to be rehabilitated, along with the memory of many of the island’s early Jewish forebears.

 The restoration is the result of an initiative by the government-run city historian’s office to spruce up Havana ahead of the 500th anniversary of its founding in November.
 Across the city, streets are being paved, monuments are being polished and historic sites are being restored.